-These terms apply to all customers that receive services from Revolut Ltd. If you have been directed to this page from within our product, these terms also apply to your account regardless of the country in which your business or freelancing activity is registered in.
+These terms apply to all customers that receive services from Revolut Payments UAB.
+If you have been directed to this page from within our product, these terms also apply to your account regardless of the country in which your business or freelancing activity is registered in.
 If you have any questions regarding which Revolut entity you receive services from, please reach out to customer service via in-app chat.

 Λήψη αρχείου σε μορφή PDFεδώ

 This document sets out the terms and conditions for your Revolut business account (the account) and its related services.
 It also sets out other important things that you need to know.

 We are authorised to issue e-money by the Bank of Lithuania under the Law on Electronic Money and Electronic Money Institutions of the Republic of Lithuania (Electronic Money Institution license number 42).
 The Bank of Lithuania is the central bank and the financial supervisory authority of the Republic of Lithuania whose address is Gedimino ave.
 6, 01103 Vilnius, the Republic of Lithuania, registry number 188607684 (further information on the Bank of Lithuania can be obtained on its website at www.lb.lt, the Bank of Lithuania can be contacted at on telephone number +370 800 50 500).

 We are also subject to the Law on Payments of the Republic of Lithuania which, regulates our activities and liability, provision of payment services, rights and obligations of our customers and applicable fees.

 You can ask for a copy of these terms and conditions through the Revolut Dashboard at any time.